gentlemil/atm/README.md

 4. I also created my own decorator to check if the value entered into the input consists of digits only.
 Check `only-numbers.directive.ts`

+## Things to improve

+Certainly, the application is not perfect and could provide a better user experience and code performance.
+My ideas for improving the app:

+- Adding `SSR`,
+- Adding a `Loading Spinner` and `Skeletons` in case data loading takes more time,
+- Improving the `UI` and `SASS files` by separating into separate `_variables.sass` files and creating appropriate `mixins` and `functions` and `animations`.

 ## How to build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.